+God is our refuge from the storm, but He is also our river of refreshment...
 I've learned when waters roar you have a choice - you can focus inside or outside.

 Verse 4 says, "There is a river whose streams shall make glad the city of God, the holy place of the tabernacle of the Most High.
 God is in the midst of her, she shall not be moved..."
 There was danger outside the city, but the psalmist focused on Who it was who abides inside the city...
 "God is in the midst of her..."

-I love what one author says of Jesus, "We see Him... in the midst of the upper room after His resurrection - in the midst of the lampstands walking among the churches in Revelation...
-He is always "in the midst".
+I love what one author says about Jesus, "We see Him... in the midst of the upper room after His resurrection - in the midst of the lamp-stands walking among the churches in Revelation...
+He is always "in the midst."
 He says, "Where two or three are gathered together in My name there I am in the midst of them."

 Jesus doesn't take us out of the mire of this life.
 He rolls up his sleeves, and jumps into the mess with us.

-He gets in the midst of what you're in the middle of...
+He gets in the midst of what we're in the middle of...

-This was His approach in saving the world.
+This was Jesus' approach in saving the world.
 God became a man.
-He got down on our level - tackled the same issues we face everyday.
+He got down on the human level - tackled the same issues we face everyday.